neodrama/github-drama/README.md

 ### Spatie/Laravel-Newsletter

 - [spatie/laravel-newsletter/pull/228](https://github.com/spatie/laravel-newsletter/pull/228)
+  - A contributor submits a PR to add a new feature, but the maintainer closes it, stating the project is feature-complete.

 ### Spring-Projects/Spring-Hateoas

 - [spring-projects/spring-hateoas/issues/66](https://github.com/spring-projects/spring-hateoas/issues/66)
+  - A user criticizes the library's restrictive API, arguing it forces a specific resource representation and limits flexibility.

 ### Standard/Standard

 - [standard/standard/issues/1381](https://github.com/standard/standard/issues/1381)
+  - The maintainers experiment with showing a funding message during npm install.

 ### Stevemao/Left-Pad

 - [stevemao/left-pad/issues/4](https://github.com/stevemao/left-pad/issues/4)
+  - The infamous left-pad incident: the package is unpublished, breaking thousands of builds and sparking widespread discussion about npm's package management and the fragility of the ecosystem.

 ### Strongloop/Loopback

 - [strongloop/loopback/issues/1079](https://github.com/strongloop/loopback/issues/1079)
+  - Controversy erupts when users discover the package phones home via optionalDependencies, causing slow installs and privacy concerns.

 ### Syl20bnr/Spacemacs

 - [syl20bnr/spacemacs/pull/3484](https://github.com/syl20bnr/spacemacs/pull/3484)
+  - A massive, contentious debate over adding a Code of Conduct.

 ### Systemd/Systemd

 - [systemd/systemd/issues/1143](https://github.com/systemd/systemd/issues/1143)
+  - A user reports that setting the system date far in the future causes systemd to get stuck printing "Time has been changed" repeatedly, leading to confusion and jokes about time travel bugs.
 - [systemd/systemd/issues/2402](https://github.com/systemd/systemd/issues/2402)
+  - Mounting efivarfs read/write by default allows accidental deletion of EFI variables, resulting in bricked hardware.
 - [systemd/systemd/issues/5644](https://github.com/systemd/systemd/issues/5644)
+  - A bug in tmpfiles allows a specific glob pattern to recursively delete the root directory, prompting alarm over the potential for catastrophic data loss.
 - [systemd/systemd/issues/5755](https://github.com/systemd/systemd/issues/5755)
+  - A user requests that systemd-resolved select DNS servers in a round-robin fashion, but the actual behavior differs.
 - [systemd/systemd/issues/6237](https://github.com/systemd/systemd/issues/6237)
+  - Systemd fails to handle usernames starting with a digit, causing privilege escalation and service failures.
 - [systemd/systemd/issues/6259](https://github.com/systemd/systemd/issues/6259)
+  - A follow-up to the previous issue, this thread debates whether usernames starting with digits should be allowed, referencing standards and real-world usage.
 - [systemd/systemd/issues/6369](https://github.com/systemd/systemd/issues/6369)
+  - A bug is reported where systemd's hostnamed mishandles FQDNs with trailing dots, leading to incorrect hostname settings and confusion over DNS conventions.

 ### Tc39/Proposal-Cancelable-Promises

 - [tc39/proposal-cancelable-promises/issues/70](https://github.com/tc39/proposal-cancelable-promises/issues/70)
+  - The proposal for cancelable promises is abruptly withdrawn, leaving the community confused and frustrated.

 ### Telegramdesktop/Tdesktop

 - [telegramdesktop/tdesktop/issues/96](https://github.com/telegramdesktop/tdesktop/issues/96)
+  - A long-standing request for spellchecking support in Telegram Desktop gathers hundreds of comments, with users expressing frustration over the lack of progress and maintainers citing technical challenges.

 ### Tenacityteam/Tenacity